darthlukan/gitops-workshop/WORKSHOP.md

 ## Prepare Your Environment

-*IMPORTANT!* _You must first fork this repository, [https://github.com/darthlukan/gitops-workshop](https://github.com/darthlukan/gitops-workshop), to your GitHub account._
+*IMPORTANT!* _You must first branch from this repository, [https://github.com/darthlukan/gitops-workshop](https://github.com/darthlukan/gitops-workshop), with your GitHub account._

 > *NOTE:* Your username MUST be entered as all lowercase characters to create a valid namespace.